danielraffel/ghost-dev-install-macos/README.md

-# 🧑‍💻 Ghost Local Development on macOS
+# 🧑‍💻 Ghost Development on macOS Using Local-Only Dependencies

 This guide helps you set up a [Ghost local development environment](https://ghost.org/docs/install/local/) on macOS with minimal global dependencies, so it’s easy to maintain — and just as easy to delete without leaving anything behind.